BradleyEdelman/Raspberry-Pi-Baby-Monitor/README.md

 1. **Assemble the hardware**:
    - Connect the camera module to the Raspberry Pi.
    - Attach the IR LED emitter and light sensor using the respective JST connectors.

 2. **Set up the software**:
-   - Flash Raspberry Pi OS Lite onto the SD card.
-   - Enable SSH and configure the network connection.
+   - Follow the detailed instructions in [Step 1 and Step 2 of the INSTALLATION.md](INSTALLATION.md#step-1-flashing-the-sd-card-with-raspberry-pi-os) to flash Raspberry Pi OS and set up SSH and network configuration.
-   - Clone this repository and install dependencies.
+   - Clone this repository and install the required dependencies by following [Step 4 of the INSTALLATION.md](INSTALLATION.md#step-4-setup-project-environment-on-raspberry-pi).

 3. **Run the application**:
-   - Execute `video_stream.py` to start the video feed.
+   - Execute `web_server.py` to start the video feed.
-   - Use a web browser to view the stream.
+   - Use a web browser to view the stream by visiting `http://<raspberry_pi_ip>:<port>`.

 ## Usage
 - Visit `http://<raspberry_pi_ip>:<port>` in a browser to view the live stream.